|Dr. Dean Ornish Spectrum Program

 Dear Interested Participant:

-Thank you for your interest in the Dr. Dean Ornish Program for Reversing Heart Disease.
-The Ornish Program is a lifestyle modification program that enables
+Thank you for your interest in the Dr. Dean Ornish Spectrum Program.
+The Ornish Spectrum Program is a lifestyle modification program that enables

 participants to reverse many of the symptoms of coronary artery disease (CAD).
 By doing so, many people are able to avoid invasive procedures such as bypass

 The Ornish Program has four components; each component is approximately an hour in length and delivered at West Virginia University Hospitals.

 - A very low-fat vegetarian nutrition plan (less than 10 percent of daily calories from fat).

 - Improved physical and aerobic conditioning through light, low-impact exercise, including yoga.

 - Relaxation techniques to help cope with and reduce stress.

 - Group support to enable participants to deal with the emotional issues that contribute to, or result from, heart disease.